hgurr/Lethal-Choices-What-Women-Use/README.md

-# Homicide Weapon Analysis: Non-Firearm Use by Female Perpetrators in the U.S.
+# Homicide Weapon Analysis — Non-Firearm Use by Female Perpetrators in the U.S.

 ## Abstract
 - **Research Question**: What type of non-firearm weapon is most commonly used by women to commit homicide in the United States?